-This is an ongoing project, with the help of Dr. Rene Pierpont & Dr. Ashley Isaia of the University of Minnesota and many caring ALD families who want you to know that you are not alone.
-Please stay tuned for more content as we continue to build this resource.
+This project would not have been possible without Dr. Rene Pierpont & Dr. Ashley Isaia of the University of Minnesota (read their supporting publication on this topic here) and many caring ALD families who want you to know that you are not alone.

-This is an ongoing project, with the help of Dr. Rene Pierpont & Dr. Ashley Isaia of the University of Minnesota and many caring ALD families who want you to know that you are not alone.
-Please stay tuned for more content as we continue to build this resource.
+This project would not have been possible without Dr. Rene Pierpont & Dr. Ashley Isaia of the University of Minnesota (read their supporting publication on this topic here) and many caring ALD families who want you to know that you are not alone.

 Coping with a Newborn Screening DiagnosisIf your child was diagnosed via newborn screening, or if your child was diagnosed because of a family member's newborn screening, please join us here.